-Although many studies have focused on CBP global implementation, (Alleyne et al., 2018; Graham and Sathye 2017; Nurullah and Kengatharan 2015; Hanaeda and Serita 2014; Batra and Verma, 2017; Mollah et al., 2021; Al-Mutairi, et al., 2018; Kim et al., 2020; de Sousa and Lunkes, 2016), literature detailing the sub-Saharan African experience remains scant (Correia and Cramer, 2008; Hall and Millard, 2010; Kiget, 2014; Monakgisi, 2015; Katabi and Dimoso 2016; Siziba and Hall, 2021; Sospeter et al., 2021).
+Although many studies have focused on CBP global implementation (Alleyne, Armstrong and Chandler, 2018; Graham and Sathye, 2017; Nurullah and Kengatharan, 2015; Hanaeda and Serita, 2014; Batra and Verma, 2017; Mollah, Rouf and Rana, 2021; Al-Mutairi, Naser and Saeid, 2018; Kim et al., 2020; de Sousa and Lunkes, 2016), literature detailing the sub-Saharan African experience remains scant (Correia and Cramer, 2008; Hall and Millard, 2010; Kiget, 2014; Monakgisi, 2015; Katabi and Dimoso, 2016; Siziba and Hall, 2021; Sospeter, Rwelamila and Constantine, 2021).
 A cursory look at these studies highlights a focus on firms that operate in the private sector.
 An exception to this observation is the study by Kim et al (2020), where they mention the use of a capital asset pricing model (CAPM) by public sector firms.

-This is considered a theory-practice gap, as public sector firms are actively involved in the commissioning of capital investments, and an investigation into the contributions of the CBP towards decision-making around such investments is important.
+This is considered a theory-practice gap, as public sector firms are actively involved in the commissioning of capital investments and an investigation into the contributions of the CBP towards decision-making around such investments is important.
 This is to ensure that the public sector projects are not being commissioned on a whim, resulting in a waste of taxpayers' funds.
 The quest to bridge this gap has resulted in this study, using a public sector housebuilding ecosystem exemplar in a developing country context - Tanzania.

-Despite its apparent usefulness to public and private sector firms, there is little knowledge concerning the extent to which CBPs are practiced by PSCFs in Tanzania.
-In particular, the PSCFs involved with public housing, the commonly used CBTs, the determinants of the choice of these CBTs, the factors influencing such practice, and the risk mitigation measures adopted.

-As CBPs differ according to the level of investment and the sector of the economy, studies must be undertaken to reveal the challenges associated with its implementation by PSCFs in Tanzania.
-This is the gap that this study seeks to bridge.
+Despite its apparent usefulness to public and private sector firms, there is little knowledge concerning the extent to which CBPs are practiced by PSCF in Tanzania.
+In particular, the PSCF involved with public housing, the commonly used CBTs, the determinants of the choice of these CBTs, the factors influencing such practice and the risk mitigation measures adopted.
+As CBPs differ according to the level of investment and the sector of the economy, studies must be undertaken to reveal the challenges associated with its implementation by PSCF in Tanzania.
+This is the gap that this study seeks to address.

-As its central proposition, this study opines that an efficient CBP within PSCFs focusing on public housing delivery will result in optimal decision-making and eventually, in successful project implementation and organisational performance in Tanzania.
-To this end, this study seeks to answer the research question: "How do PSCFs in the Tanzanian housebuilding sector engage in capital budgeting practices to improve project and firm performance?"
+As its central proposition, this study opines that an efficient CBP within PSCF focusing on public housing delivery will result in optimal decision-making and eventually, in successful project implementation and organisational performance in Tanzania.
+To this end, this study seeks to answer the research question: "How do PSCF in the Tanzanian housebuilding sector engage in capital budgeting practices to improve project and firm performance?"

-This study is necessary, when one considers the findings reported by another study conducted around the similar phenomenon in the Tanzanian context.
-In their study, Katabi and Dimoso (2016) establish that most SMEs (60.3%) rely on gut feelings to arrive at their investment decisions, while a meagre 22.5% and 17.3% use ARR and PPM respectively (Sospeter et al., 2021.
+This study is necessary, when one considers the findings reported by other studies conducted around the similar phenomenon in the Tanzanian context.
+In their study, Katabi and Dimoso (2016) establish that most small and medium enterprises (60.3%) rely on gut feelings to arrive at their investment decisions, while a meagre 22.5% and 17.3% use ARR and PPM respectively (Sospeter, Rwelamila and Constantine, 2021).
 An even fewer percentage of these firms (8.8%) use either NPV or IRR.
-It is hoped that this study can appraise the CBP implementation status in Tanzanian public sector firms operating in the housebuilding sector, as the careful selection of housing projects were advocated by a World Bank report focusing on Tanzania (World Bank 2016) as a salient requirement for facilitating project viability.
+It is hoped that this study can appraise the CBP implementation status in Tanzanian public sector firms operating in the housebuilding sector, as the careful selection of housing projects were advocated by a World Bank report focusing on Tanzania (World Bank, 2016) as a salient requirement for facilitating project viability.
 This selection process is enshrined in CBP implementation.